, · OAK

 Recent News

-CLEAR launched biometric eGates at Oakland San Francisco Bay Airport on January 15, 2026, reducing identity verification to less than five seconds.
-The company also began accepting TSA PreCheck enrollment applications in Terminal 2.
-The new technology aims to expedite passenger movement ahead of Super Bowl and FIFA World Cup events.
+Oakland San Francisco Bay Airport introduced CLEAR's biometric eGates in January 2026, reducing identity verification to less than five seconds per passenger.
+CLEAR also began accepting TSA PreCheck enrollment applications in Terminal 2 ahead of major sporting events including the Super Bowl and FIFA World Cup.

 Airport Profile